 An Essential Platform for Tourism Growth

-The recent announcement by the office of the President of the Federal Republic of Nigeria of the creation of a stand-alone Ministry of Tourism, and the appointment of a substantive Minister to run the Ministry is ample proof of the genuine intention of this administration to recognise tourism as a significant low hanging fruit for Nigeria’s economic growth and for the development of the industry.
+The recent announcement by the office of the President of the Federal Republic of Nigeria of the creation of a stand-alone Ministry of Tourism, and the appointment of a substantive Minister to run the Ministry is ample proof of the genuine intention of this administration to recognise tourism as a significant low-hanging fruit for Nigeria’s economic growth and for the development of the industry.

-Globally, the tourism value chain is a trillion-dollar industry that interconnects many sub-sectors, providing employment for millions of people and serving as a major contributor to National gdps.
+Globally, the tourism value chain is a trillion-dollar industry that interconnects many sub-sectors, providing employment for millions and serving as a major contributor to National gdps.
 Sadly, Africa only accounts for 4% of this market.

 Certainly, the new Ministry of Tourism offers the required growth structure for promoting the country as a destination of choice for many across the world, particularly as the demand for Nigerian tourism is strengthening and gearing up to surpass the 2019 pre-COVID levels, when international tourist arrivals accounted for over 2.2 million people, with receipts over $1.4 billion.
 Across the world, tourism has recovered by 80% of its value, post-COVID, while Africa has recovered by as much as 88%.
 The opportunities for domestic growth of the sector are therefore very apparent.